tripledio/tripledio.github.io/_posts/2025-06-18-Evolution-of-programming-AI.md

 But the practices don't stop there.
 Once your application is running in production, you need monitoring, reliability engineering, and resilience patterns.
 As your data grows and your user base expands, you'll face new architectural challenges that create additional feedback loops.
 Each practice builds upon the others, creating a snowball effect of quality and reliability.

-## AI Doesn't Change the Fundamentals
+## AI Builds upon those Foundations

 Here's the crucial insight: **all of these practices are still needed when AI is doing the coding**.
 There's no silver bullet embedded in AI-generated solutions that magically solves the fundamental challenges of software development.